Computer Lab Policies

 The Information School computer labs facilitate the use of computing for instructional and research purposes.
 The iSchool computer labs are open to all members of the iSchool community including faculty, staff, students and alumni.

-These guidelines are intended as a supplement to the Guidelines for Use of UW IT Computer and Network Resources, the UW IT policy on ethics in computer use and the University's software copyright policy.
+These guidelines are intended as a supplement to the Guidelines for Use of UW IT Computer and Network Resources and the University's software copyright policy.

 Patrons of the iSchool computer labs must be current University of Washington Information School students, other University of Washington students currently enrolled in a class that requires access to the iSchool labs or computer classroom, iSchool faculty, or iSchool staff. iSchool alumni are allowed use of the labs on a space available basis.